prasadsourav/prasadsourav/README.md

 🌱 I'm also learning Python 🐍, Latex 📝, and Stata 📊 to expand my data analysis toolkit

-🤔 I could use some help with R, particularly with time series analysis ⏰
+🤔 I could use some help with R, particularly with panel data analysis ⏰

 💬 Ask me anything about finance and accounting 💰